Wonder how we get photos of infants sleeping in a swing hanging from a branch? Or most importantly, how the baby can be

 A newborn composite is one image that has been skillfully assembled from two or more images.
 We use this special editing technique to create whimsical scenes and adorable poses that wouldn’t be possible (or safe) otherwise.
 Hands and arms keeping baby in place are removed in Photoshop.
 And a digital background can be added to make it even more magical.

-The photo of the newborn quietly lying in a swing above the ground is a carefully edited image blended from multiple images, including one of the baby sleeping posed on a beanbag setting.
+The photo of the newborn quietly lying in a swing above the water is a carefully edited image blended from multiple images, including one of the baby sleeping posed on a beanbag setting.
 The tree branch and hanging swing are added in post-production.

 The end result is a gorgeous portrait of a newborn in a peaceful forest scene.

 Safety is always priority!
 Some parents (and even photographers) are surprised to know that these newborns are not actually in those adorable poses.
 It’s not safe to pose them with their head propped up without support or it’s definitely not safe to put them in a basket hanging from a branch!
 That’s why it’s so important to work with a newborn photographer who knows what they’re doing.